rcharlton/rcharlton.github.io/_posts/2018-08-06-post-using-enums-as-namespaces.md

 }
 ```

-This is less convenient to use since the property must be qualified with the classname when referenced within instance methods it , e.g. `LoginViewController.headerSpace`.
-I don’t know about you but I don’t usually need reminding what class I’m working in!
+This can then be referenced by qualifying the identifier with the classname or `Self`, e.g. `LoginViewController.headerSpace` or `Self.headerSpace`.

-A better approach is to embed the property within a case-less enum, as follows:
+A nice alternative is to embed the property within a case-less enum, as follows:

 ```swift
 class LoginViewController: UIViewController {